adamthompson43/web-app-ca/README.md

 + Passwords are encrypted
 + Passwords must be 8 characters with one upper case, one number, and one special character

+## Integrating with React App

++ Routed Movie lists through API
++ Favourites and Playlist are inaccessible to non-users